 OMV is a family-owned enterprise.
 Frank Lilly and his daughter Sofia focus on developing distinctive artisanal wines.
 “At Overmountain Vineyards, innovation is at the core of everything we do,” they say.
 “We create old-world-style wines with the latest in modern innovative techniques both in the vineyards as well as in the winery.”

-17 acres of the property is dedicated to French vinifera, focased on Petit Manseng – an aromatic white wine that originated in southern France.
-OMV also grows red varieties for Cabernet Sauvignon, Cabernet Franc, Merlot and Petit Verdot.
+17 acres of the property is dedicated to French vinifera, focused on Petit Manseng – an aromatic white wine that originated in southern France.
+OMV also grows red varieties for Cabernet Sauvignon, Cabernet Franc, Merlot, and Petit Verdot.
 There are also two acres of organically-grown blueberries for specialty wines.

 There are two areas for tastings at OMV.
-One is in the cozy cottage, and other on a covered patio.
+One is in the cozy cottage, and another on a covered patio.
 Both have stunning views of the mountains.
-Tastings are available year round, but given the bright, sunny, mild day – and the size of our group – we chose the outdoor setting with the magnificent panorama.
+Tastings are available year-round, but given the bright, sunny, mild day – and the size of our group – we chose the outdoor setting with the magnificent panorama.

 There are two types of tastings offered.

 - Regular Tasting.
 Samples of the current release wines and a souvenir glass. $15/person

 - Elevated Tasting.
 Samples of pre-release wines along with time with their winemakers. $35/person.